open-wc/custom-elements-manifest/docs/blog/intro/index.md

 > ✨ Or try it out in the [online playground](https://custom-elements-manifest.netlify.app/)! ✨

 `@custom-elements-manifest/analyzer` by default supports standard JavaScript, and _vanilla_ web components.
 Dedicated web component libraries can be supported through the use of plugins.
 Currently, support for LitElement, Fast, Stencil and Catalyst is provided in this project via plugins.
-You can enable them by using the CLI flags `--litelement`, `--fast`, `--stencil` and `--catalyst` respectively, or loading the plugin via your `custom-elements-manifest.config.js`.
+You can enable them by using the CLI flags `--litelement`, `--fast`, `--stencil`, `--catalyst` and `--catalyst-major-2` respectively, or loading the plugin via your `custom-elements-manifest.config.js`.

 **TL;DR:**
 - JavaScript